Ternaku-id/ternaku-bangkit-machine-learning/README.md

 We get dataset from various source such as:
 - [Penyakit Mata Sapi Computer Vision Project](https://universe.roboflow.com/fachri/penyakit-mata-sapi)
 - [Google Images](https://images.google.com/)
+-
 ## 3. Preparation Data
-after collecting the datasets, we do preparation data by cleaning the images we found not suitable for our model.
+after collecting the datasets, we do preparation data by cleaning the images we found not suitable for our model, such as deleting and crop image that still can be use.
 #### Link to dataset
 - [DATASET ML](https://drive.google.com/drive/folders/1_FB1UIOc-UrCFNujgb_W0W27A0NcOlNz?usp=sharing)
 ## 4. Preprocessing Data
-We use image augmentation by applying various transformations to the original images, to creates additional training samples with different variations.
+We use image augmentation by applying various transformations to the original images to creates additional training samples with different variations.
 Image augmentation is useful to expanding the training data with diverse variations and to reduce overfitting.
 - [Cow Preprocessing](https://github.com/Ternaku-id/ternaku-bangkit-machine-learning/blob/main/cow_preprocessing.ipynb)
 - [Goat Preprocessing](https://github.com/Ternaku-id/ternaku-bangkit-machine-learning/blob/main/goat_preprocessing.ipynb)
 ## 5. Create models and training data